sanghyun-son/EDSR-PyTorch/README.md

 cd src       # You are now in */EDSR-PyTorch/src python main.py --model <MODEL_NAME> --scale 2 --n_resblock 8 --save <...> --save_results --reset
 ```
-If you wish it you can change the scale, 3 and 4 are mainly used, as well as the n_resblock to have deeper network, many other options are possible and are listed in ```option.py```
+If you wish you can change the scale, 3 and 4 are mainly used, as well as the n_resblock to have deeper network, many other options are possible and are listed in ```option.py```

 To test the performance of a pre-trained network run the following lines in your terminal
 ```bash